Tell Composer to allow the `drupal/core-recipe-unpack` plugin to run.

 Getting Started: Configuring Drupal 11 to Apply Recipes¶

-The following document describes the steps needed to configure a Composer based Drupal 10.3+ installation to be ready to apply Drupal recipes to.
+This document describes the steps needed to configure a Composer-based Drupal 10.3+ installation to be ready to apply Drupal recipes to.
+If you started your project on Drupal 11.2 or later (which includes Drupal CMS 1.2.0 or later), this is already done for you!

 .gitignore Configuration¶